-To require information from people who have applied for or who have received financial assistance from the Council.
-To waive or vary the criteria and conditions attached to financial assistance within permitted legal criteria or as determined in the Private Sector Housing Renewal Policy.
+To provide information from a color 1 1 1 1 1 1 1 1 1 1 1 1 1 To require information from people who have applied for or who have received financial assistance from the Council.
+To write as your the ariteria and conditions attached to financial assistance To waive or vary the criteria and conditions attached to financial assistance within permitted legal criteria or as determined in the Private Sector Housing Renewal Policy.
 43. To manage the Council's Partnership Agency Service in connection with the provision of financial assistance as defined under the Regulatory Reform (Housing Assistance) (England and Wales) Order 2002 44.
 Vacant Properties To acquire vacant properties under Part II Housing Act 1985, Section 17 for the purpose of providing housing accommodation.
-To acquire residential property by agreement or by compulsory purchase for the purpose 45. of disposal for renovation and reoccupation by the most appropriate means, or for improvement for sale or lease.
+45. To acquire residential property by agreement or by compulsory purchase for the purpose of disposal for renovation and reoccupation by the most appropriate means, or for improvement for sale or lease.
 All properties to be agreed in consultation with the Executive Member for Housing and Leisure.
-To authorize Officers for the purposes of section 219 of the Town and Country Planning 46.
-Act 1990 To exercise the power of sale conferred by section 101 of the Law of Property Act 1925 47. and to serve any statutory notice in connection with the exercise of that power Notwithstanding a delegation to any other Head of Service, to exercise the Council's 48. statutory powers and functions in Part III of the Building Act 1984 including, but not limited to, serving notices, obtaining warrants and authorising officers for the purpose of those powers and functions To exercise all discretionary powers in relation to the Tenant Fees Act 2019 49.
-Home Loss Payments 50.
-To issue discretionary payments to residents displaced through the Council's Clearance Programme to the value of Home Loss Payments, after consultation with the appropriate Executive Member.
-Housing Advice 51.
-To carry out the Council's powers and duties (including the granting and termination of licences to occupy residential accommodation) in relation to homelessness and the Housing Register.
+46. To authorize Officers for the purposes of section 219 of the Town and Country Planning Act 1990 47.
+To exercise the power of sale conferred by section 101 of the Law of Property Act 1925 and to serve any statutory notice in connection with the exercise of that power 48.
+Notwithstanding a delegation to any other Head of Service, to exercise the Council's statutory powers and functions in Part s I, II, III, IV and V of the Building Act 1984 including, but not limited to, serving notices, obtaining warrants and authorising officers for the purpose of those powers and functions 49.
+To exercise all discretionary powers in relation to the Tenant Fees Act 2019 50.
+Home Loss Payments To issue discretionary payments to residents displaced through the Council's Clearance Programme to the value of Home Loss Payments, after consultation with the appropriate Executive Member.
+51. Housing Advice To carry out the Council's powers and duties (including the granting and termination of licences to occupy residential accommodation) in relation to homelessness and the Housing Register.

 52. DEVELOPMENT CONTROL To determine applications under the building regulations and to deal with matters relating to the control of building works (other than planning control), the safety of sports grounds and matters of public amenity and safety arising from the condition of buildings.
 53. To provide/supply copies of planning applications and plans 54.
 To issue formal screening assessment as to whether any Schedule 2 planning proposal involves EIA development; where an Environment Impact Assessment is required the issue of a scoping opinion be determined after carrying out the appropriate statutory consultation.
 55. To carry out consultation required by the Conservation of Habitats and Species Regulations 2010, determine whether an assessment is required, and make an appropriate assessment 56.
 To consult on any amendments proposed to the Guidance for the Validation of Planning Applications, and to adopt the guidance with any necessary changes following the consultation period.
 57. The Wildlife and Countryside Act 1981 - In so far as Burnley Borough Council is the enforcing authority as detailed in Part I of the Act 58.
-The Local Government (Miscellaneous Provisions) Act 1976 - in so far as Burnley Borough Council is the enforcing authority as detailed in Section 16 of Part 1 of the Act (Interest in Land)
+The Local Government (Miscellaneous Provisions) Act 1976 - in so far as Burnley Borough Council is the enforcing authority as detailed in Section 16 of Part 1 of the Act (Interest in Land) 1